royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 **Note on reducing costs:**

-For simplicity and learning purposes, we are using normal topics. depending on the use-case, it may be possible to lower your costs by using basic ingest. it is useful when you don't need the fancy pub-sub capabilities that the normal IoT queues have to offer.
+For simplicity and learning purposes, we are using normal topics. depending on the use-case, it may be possible to lower your costs by using basic ingest. it is useful when you don't need the fancy pub-sub capabilities that the normal IoT queues have to offer, and only send messages to some rules.
 See the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-basic-ingest.html) for more info

 * Create an S3 bucket